1998 North Texas Mean Green football team

 The 1998 North Texas Mean Green football team represented the University of North Texas in the 1998 NCAA Division I-A football season.
 The Mean Green played their home games at the Fouts Field in Denton, Texas, and competed in the Big West Conference.
 They were led by first-year head coach Darrell Dickey, who took over for Matt Simon.
 Dickey had been hired away from SMU, serving as their offensive coordinator and quarterbacks coach the year prior.
-The team finished the regular season with a 3-8 overall record with a 3-2 mark in Big West play.
+The team finished the regular season with a 3–8 overall record with a 3–2 mark in Big West play.

-Previous season

-North Texas failed to improve on their 4-7 record in 1997.